The human side of AI and data annotation

 Data collection and data annotation are two different parts of the machine learning product cycle.
 Where you start your project depends on whether or not you have data.
 If you don't, you need to collect it and then annotate it.
 If you do, you can begin with annotation.

 Annotators are hugely influential to AI because they manually label media so that machine learning algorithms understand the samples they are fed, which in turn helps them learn patterns, recognize similar future patterns to predict results, correct false assumptions and build vocabularies.
 Without humans, no machine learning algorithm would be able to compute the attributes relevant to its work.

-“Annotation involves soft skills that data scientists and machine learning engineers don't necessarily focus on," says Tina Tseng, a legal analyst with Bloomberg Law, in the e-book.
-“Effective communication and collaboration is often needed because it's such a team effort."
+"Annotation involves soft skills that data scientists and machine learning engineers don't necessarily focus on," says Tina Tseng, a legal analyst with Bloomberg Law, in TELUS International's AI starts with data e-book.
+"Effective communication and collaboration is often needed because it's such a team effort."

 Data collection and annotation are so crucial to AI that they represent about 80% of the work on any given AI project, according to one estimate, and require an enormous amount of manual work.
 Unfortunately, the consequences of poor data annotation can be severe.

 "Not only can your annotations be messy, but the way you've defined your problem may be incorrect," says Amanda Stent, a natural language processing architect at Bloomberg.
 "You may have biases in the way that your data was sampled, which means that your annotations are incomplete."
 Not only can bias show up in terms of whom you sample, but timing matters, too.
 “You may be only sampling data from the last year, when the important phenomena happened two years ago."